 Michele Roest, MS

 Michele Roest is a lecturer in the Biological Sciences Department at Cal Poly in San Luis Obispo.
 Michele has Bachelor's and Master's degrees in biological sciences.
 She has been a curriculum developer for K-12 and college-level biology instructor for more than twenty years.
-In the course of her career as a biologist and science educator, she has worked with federal and state agencies, environmental consulting firms, corporations and nonprofits.
-Her content knowledge strengths include general biological concepts, ecosystem dynamics, energy transformations, solid waste and wastewater recycling.
+Michele is passionate about biology and enjoys sharing her knowledge with others.